 Our Community Development Initiative (CDI) is helping to develop local economic capacity.
-The initiative, which has changed to address community needs as they have evolved over the years, entered its fourth phase in May 2012.
+The initiative, which has changed to address community needs as they have evolved.
 The original CDI programme was begun in 2003.
-Helping rural development CDI phase 4 aims to deepen the positive relationship between BP and communities along the pipeline routes.
+Helping rural development CDI phase 5 aims to deepen the positive relationship between BP and communities along the pipeline routes.
 It supports sustainable forms of social co-operation, improving agricultural production, and developing regional agro-businesses.
 The programme also supports small-scale business start-ups.
 This includes providing training on business planning, markets and the concept of the value chain; developing understanding of product definition and tools for pricing; and giving guidance on sales and marketing.
 Implementation by local non-governmental organizations The programme is implemented by two Georgian non-governmental organizations.
 In western Georgia, it is run by the Regional Development Association and in eastern Georgia by the Centre for Training and Consultancy.
-CARE, the international humanitarian agency, provides advice, having been involved in CDI from its inception.
 The engagement of national NGOs has been a deliberate policy, designed to increase local capability.
 A model for business development CDI has attracted considerable interest as a model for community development.
 We were invited in 2014 to provide advice and share our experience of CDI implementation with the Deputy Minister of Economics, in support of the Ministry’s newly established ‘Entrepreneur Development Agency’ and support programme.
 CDI has also been established for WREP communities, where the Georgian Organization of the Scouts Movement is the implementing partner.
 The programme here is aiming to support more than 100 affected villages, as well as internally-displaced persons, and young people.
-We are keen to ensure that the CDI programme continues to respond to the needs of participants and can adapt to changing circumstances.
-Its scope has expanded in 2013 with the inclusion of two new village communities (Tori in Borjomi and Iraga in Tetritsakro) which are close to BP operations along BTC/SCP.
-This brings the total number of communities covered by CDI on these pipelines to 79.
-Since May 2013, CDI has been applied to villages affected by the SCPX project.
-The total number of villages currently covered is 18.
-Our intention is to increase awareness of the project and build a spirit of co-operation before construction work begins.
-To date, nine rehabilitation projects have been launched, covering initiatives such as roofing, potable water and irrigation schemes.
+The total number of communities covered by CDI along BTC/SCP Pipelines is 79.

 Supporting development in the society where we work